Private Social Networks for Internal Communications

 • Chatter’s biggest weakness

-This episode on private social networking advances a previous conversation we had with Chris Messina of Google on activity streams.
-If you’re interested in this topic, the episode with Chris is a must listen.
+This episode on private social networking advances a previous conversation with Chris Messina of Google on activity streams.
+If you’re interested in this topic, the episode with Chris is a must-listen.

 Photo by Dayne Topkin on Unsplash